Skip to content

 3. PLACING YOUR CUSTOM ORDER

 Suppose you’ve had a successful sample or trial and already requested a quote.
 You’ll receive a project quote within a few business days, and you can then decide whether to place an order.
+Although we aim for the quickest possible turnaround, this is when Strouse finalizes the details of your order.

-Although we aim for the quickest possible turnaround, this step is when Strouse finalizes the details of your order.
-At best, your purchasing acknowledgment might take a few hours.
-At worst, it might take a few days.
-We first validate the purchase order matches the quote, and the quote is still valid.
+Your purchasing acknowledgment might take a few hours at best or a few days at worst.
+We first validate that the purchase order matches the quote and that the quote is still valid.
 Next, we order your material and die cut tooling, choose a machine operator, and schedule press time.

 As soon as you get the email detailing your purchase acknowledgment, you’ll know the order is in our system, and we’re preparing to run it on schedule.